reddogproductions/AzureDemoLab/README.md

 | Microsoft internal subscription                   | subscription with budget       | no rights on Azure AD tenant               |
 | PowerPoint clickthrough WVD demo                  | safe option                    | slideware                                  |

- By introducing this new 'full featured' and reusable WVD (and more) demo environment you now have a new option where you have control over everything that  a modern organization can deploy.
+ By introducing this new 'full featured' and reusable WVD (and more) demo environment you now have a new option where you have control over everything that  a modern organization can or would deploy on Azure.

 This demo environment has a split setup and uses both the internal AIRS subscription and Visual studio subscriptions.
 To make use of the 25 included M365 Visual Studio licenses, a new tenant was created with the custom domain reddogproductions.tech on reddogproductions.onmicrosoft.com. (if you wonder where the name came from, Red Dog was the internal code name for Azure)
 This split setup gives us best of both worlds, Azure AD without (management) limitations and a subscription with enough budget to keep the environment live during business (demo) hours.
-Having such budget is welcome, but still we always try to keep a low TCO in mind: Virtual machines are low cost B series (where possible) and automatically start and stop.
+Having such budget is welcome, but still we always try to keep a low TCO in mind: Virtual machines are low cost B series (where possible) and scheduled to automatically start and stop.